2. What should I do if I’ve been bailed?

 If you’ve been bailed to return to a police station interview, we recommend that you attend with one of the recommended solicitors.

 The solicitors on our recommended list will provide this service free of charge.
 If you decide to go without a solicitor, you should answer ‘No Comment’ to all questions.
 This is easier than trying to decide for yourself which questions are best to answer as the police may trip you up.
 Most good solicitors will likely recommend that you do a ‘no comment interview’ anyway.
 If you’re under 18, an appropriate adult should also be present, this is most likely to be a parent or guardian.
-The police can then take one of four actions:

 2. You could be re-bailed to a later date.
-If this happens, solicitors can try to challenge bail
+If this happens, solicitors can try to challenge bail.

 3. You could be charged.
 This could be with a different offence than the one you were arrested for based on evidence or legal advice.
 If this happens, you will be given a court date that you have to appear at.
 This could also happen by post before your interview.